 Essentially, there is a program that can just entirely block images that are in a database of child exploitation imagery.

-Really, our value proposition is the fact that we're the free speech platform where nobody is going to get canceled or sent to digital jail or deplatformed or algorithmed for speaking your political opinion.
+Really, our kind of value proposition is the fact that we're the free speech platform where nobody is going to get canceled or sent to digital jail or deplatformed or algorithmed for speaking your political opinion.

 And you really hit the nail on the head up front where we do not allow pornography.